alphagov/forms/design/prototype-version-7/task-list/README.md

 - Changed step title from “4.
 Publish your form“ to “4.
 Make your form live“.
 - Removed the final task ”How to publish the form on GOV.UK“ because the guidance to publish a form on GOV.UK was provided in the [“Make your form live“](design/prototype-version-7/screenshots/701-make-your-form-live.png) page.
-- Added a red “Delete” button at the bottom of the page.
+- Added a red “Delete form” button at the bottom of the page.

 <br>